awsdocs/amazon-ec2-user-guide/doc_source/elastic-ip-addresses-eip.md

 + When you associate an Elastic IP address with an instance, it is also associated with the instance's primary network interface\.
 When you associate an Elastic IP address with a network interface that is attached to an instance, it is also associated with the instance\.
 + When you associate an Elastic IP address with an instance or its primary network interface, the instance's public IPv4 address \(if it had one\) is released back into Amazon's pool of public IPv4 addresses\.
 You cannot reuse a public IPv4 address, and you cannot convert a public IPv4 address to an Elastic IP address\.
 For more information, see [Public IPv4 addresses and external DNS hostnames](using-instance-addressing.md#concepts-public-addresses)\.
 + You can disassociate an Elastic IP address from a resource, and then associate it with a different resource\.
 To avoid unexpected behavior, ensure that all active connections to the resource named in the existing association are closed before you make the change\.
 After you have associated your Elastic IP address to a different resource, you can reopen your connections to the newly associated resource\.
 + A disassociated Elastic IP address remains allocated to your account until you explicitly release it\.
+We impose a small hourly charge for Elastic IP addresses that are not associated with a running instance\.
 + When you associate an Elastic IP address with an instance that previously had a public IPv4 address, the public DNS host name of the instance changes to match the Elastic IP address\.
 + We resolve a public DNS host name to the public IPv4 address or the Elastic IP address of the instance outside the network of the instance, and to the private IPv4 address of the instance from within the network of the instance\.
 + An Elastic IP address comes from Amazon's pool of IPv4 addresses, or from a custom IP address pool that you have brought to your AWS account\.
 + When you allocate an Elastic IP address from an IP address pool that you have brought to your AWS account, it does not count toward your Elastic IP address limits\.
 For more information, see [Elastic IP address limit](#using-instance-addressing-limit)\.